-House and land prices, land availability and rates of development, may make the first steps into owner occupation more difficult for many young rural households within the Antrim and Newtownabbey Borough Council area.
+House and land prices, land availability and rates of development may make the first steps into owner occupation more difficult for many young rural households within the Mid and East Antrim Borough Council area.
 The tendency for owner occupation in rural areas will also result in limited opportunity for the private rented sector to offer affordable accommodation due to a more competitive housing market.

 The Housing Executive will continue to work with rural communities to identify hidden or 'latent' housing need through rural housing needs tests.
-These rural locations will be determined following the annual review of the Housing Need Assessment and consideration is also given to requests from Community Representatives.
+These rural locations will be determined following the annual review of the Housing Need Assessment and consideration is also given to requests from community representatives.
+During 2022/23, a rural housing needs test took place in Carnalbanagh.